+As an all-girls school, Salem Academy admits only female students as permitted by law.
 As a women's college, Salem College admits only female students in its traditional-age undergraduate program as permitted by law.
 In its continuing education (Fleer Center) and graduate programs, Salem College does not restrict admission on the basis of sex or gender identity/expression.